Our Schools

 Lvea Village School

-Lvea village is Pagna’s home village.
-He was born and raised in this farming community set amid beautiful rice fields stretching as far as the eye can see.
-It is located 30km outside of Siem Reap and though it is a quiet, peaceful place to live, the villagers endure great privation and hardship due to lack of resources.
+Lvea Village is Pagna’s home village.
+He was born and raised in this farming community set in beautiful rice fields stretching as far as the eye can see.
+It is located 30km outside of Siem Reap and although it is a quiet, peaceful place to live, the villagers endure great privation and hardship due to lack of resources.
 This is an extremely poor village that up until now, has received no assistance from the government or outside sources.
 We aim to change that.

 In addition to building the English school, our goal is to teach the rest of the community which will benefit the community as a whole rather than just the children.